Connecting

 Warning

 Do not run computational jobs on the login node.
-These are for logging in, accessing your home directory, accessing file systems, writing and editing files, compressing and uncompressing data sets, scheduling computational jobs, etc. Computational jobs should be run on compute nodes, through the Slurm job scheduler.
-Long computational process running on login nodes are liable to be terminated without notification.
+This is for logging in, accessing your home directory, accessing file systems, writing and editing files, compressing and uncompressing data sets, scheduling computational jobs, etc. Computational jobs should be run on compute nodes, through the Slurm job scheduler.
+Long computational processes running on login nodes are liable to be terminated without notification.

 Open OnDemand #